Best USB Turntable Buying Guide: Welcome to What Hi-Fi?'s round-up of the best USB turntables you can buy in 2023.

 Here at What Hi-Fi? we review hundreds of products every year, from TVs to speakers, headphones to hi-fi systems.
 So how do we come to our review verdicts and why can you trust them?
 Allow us to explain.

-The What Hi-Fi? team has more than 100 years collective experience of reviewing, testing and writing about consumer electronics – and that includes plenty of record players.
-We have state-of-the-art testing facilities in Reading and Bath, where our team of expert reviewers do all our in-house testing.
+The What Hi-Fi? team has more than 100 years of collective experience in reviewing, testing and writing about consumer electronics – and that includes plenty of record players.
+We have state-of-the-art testing facilities in London, Reading and Bath, where our team of expert reviewers do all our in-house testing.
 This gives us complete control over the testing process, ensuring consistency across all products.
-We always ensure we spend plenty of time with each turntable, setting them up correctly, trying them with different electronics, in different positions and with different music.
+We always ensure we spend plenty of time with each turntable, setting them up correctly, and trying them with different electronics, in different positions and with different music.
+And with USB turntables, we rip vinyl music onto our laptops to test the process and quality of this feature.

 All new turntables are tested in comparison with rival turntables at the same price (and often cheaper and more expensive alternatives, too), and all review verdicts are agreed upon by the team as a whole rather than a single reviewer, helping to ensure consistency and avoid individual subjectivity.
 That's why our reviews are trusted by retailers and manufacturers, as well as consumers, the world over.